nkamlo237/test_developpeur/README.md

 ### API

 ## You need to install nodemon:
-npm install nodemon
+npm install -g nodemon

-## To install all the dependancies, simple run:
+## To install all the dependencies, simple run:
 npm install

 ## To run the api, simple do: